30 June 2025

 When you create a new campaign or update an ad group, on the Targets tab there is a corresponding suggested bid, and a range will show up for the keyword.

-Once you select suggested bid in the dropdown, it will change all your default bids to the suggested bid.
+Once you select the suggested bid option in the dropdown, it will change all your default bids to the suggested bid.

-According to Amazon ” the suggested bid, provides you with an estimate of the Amazon bids that have been used by other advertisers for products such as yours.”
+According to Amazon that makes the suggested bid, provides you with an estimate of the Amazon bids that have been used by other advertisers for products such as yours.”

-It will be Amazon that will make a decision on what products are similar in your bid range estimation.
+It will be Amazon that makes the decision on what products are similar in your bid range estimation.
 The suggested bid of the keyword will fall within the suggested range.
 For example, a suggested bid for your keyword is $0.70 with a range of $0.40 and $1.40.

 Knowing that the suggested bid comes from advertisers (Amazon sellers) with similar products as yours, begs the following questions: